-Westbrooks will discuss "Building the Future We Want: Centering Diversity, Equity and Inclusion in Libraries" focusing on how library staff and faculty have a responsibility to dismantle the systems of oppression within their organizations.
-She will talk about her experiences launching a DEI Initiative at the University of North Carolina at Chapel Hill, and how to make DEI initiatives to be strategic, transformational, and an integral part of a library’s mission.
+Westbrooks discussed "Building the Future We Want: Centering Diversity, Equity and Inclusion in Libraries" focusing on how library staff and faculty have a responsibility to dismantle the systems of oppression within their organizations.
+She talked about her experiences launching a DEI Initiative at the University of North Carolina at Chapel Hill, and how to make DEI initiatives be strategic, transformational, and an integral part of a library’s mission.

 Kepler at 450: An Interdisciplinary Celebration (multiple speakers).
 Co-sponsored by Kelvin Smith Library, Baker-Nord and the CWRU Departments of History and Music.

 Johannes Kepler (1571-1630) was one of the first to argue for the sun’s centrality in the solar system.
 His work was interdisciplinary, not only about astronomy and physics, but he also described musical harmonies that the planets orchestrated in their paths around the sun, offered political advice to the Holy Roman Emperor, and agonized over theological doctrines that led to his excommunication.
 KSL Special Collections recently acquired a valuable 1621 edition of Mysterium Cosmographicum, which laid the groundwork for many of Kepler’s pursuits.
 This is the 400th anniversary of the publication of the book and the 450th anniversary of Kepler’s birth.

-There will be one morning and one afternoon session for this day of the conference.
-In the morning session, different members of the CWRU campus community will speak from their own disciplinary perspectives about Kepler and his legacy and the afternoon session will culminate in a roundtable discussion in which audience members can engage the speakers in a larger conversation.
+There was one morning and one afternoon session for this day of the conference.
+In the morning session, different members of the CWRU campus community spoke from their own disciplinary perspectives about Kepler and his legacy and the afternoon session culminatee in a roundtable discussion in which audience members engaged the speakers in a larger conversation.

-Speakers will include: William Claspy (KSL Special Collections, CWRU); Chris Haufe (Philosophy, CWRU); Harsh Mathur (Physics, CWRU); Jesse Berezovsky (Physics, CWRU); Stacy McGaugh (Astronomy, CWRU); Aviva Rothman (History, CWRU) and guest artist, Bruce Dickey (Professor Emeritus, Basel Schola Cantorum).
+Speakers included: William Claspy (KSL Special Collections, CWRU); Chris Haufe (Philosophy, CWRU); Harsh Mathur (Physics, CWRU); Jesse Berezovsky (Physics, CWRU); Stacy McGaugh (Astronomy, CWRU); Aviva Rothman (History, CWRU) and guest artist, Bruce Dickey (Professor Emeritus, Basel Schola Cantorum).